moduhub/openafe-comm/readme.md

 ## Standard Messages
 > Standard messages have a MSG preceding the message code, for example: `$MSG,RDY*3A`.
 - RDY - Device is ready to receive commands from the App.
+- RCD - Message received.
+- STR - The voltammetry is starting.
 ## Error Messages
 > Error messages have a ERR preceding the error message, for example: `$ERR,INV*38`.
 - GEN - General error, may include an error message.